Register a Trademark: Everything You Need to Know

 Trademarks allow for use of the brand and the specified mark and it also lets you sue individuals who use your mark without permission.
 Not only can you legally stop individuals from using the brand, but you will have the opportunity to sell it to others for use privileges.

 If you need assistance to register a trademark, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of our vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.